DBernardes/AIS/README.md

 License
 =======

-This project is licensed under the MIT License - see the LICENSE_ file for details
+This project is licensed under the MIT License.

 References